 While some brokers charge for some resources, others don’t.
 Thus, you have to consider what each one is offering and how the prices would affect your overall finances.

-Stock trading platforms usually list individual stocks, ETFs, options, mutual funds, and bonds.
-The commission for each of the asset-classes differ, and as a trader, you have to compare the prices before choosing a broker.
-For individual stocks, the new trend is zero commission and this is currently practised by some of the best stock trading platforms in Europe.
+Trading platforms usually list stocks, ETFs, indices, commodities, cryptocurrencies, and other instruments.
+The commission for each of the asset classes differs, and as a trader, you have to compare the prices before choosing a broker.
+For individual stocks, the new trend is zero commission and this is currently practiced by several trading platforms in Europe.

-If fee-free trading is what you’re looking for, you can opt for those that offer zero commissions on individual stocks, like Revolut which purely offers smartphone-based trading services.
+If fee-free trading is what you’re looking for, you can opt for those that offer zero commissions on individual stocks, like eToro which multi-platform trading services.
 That said, several online brokers in Europe charge no commission when purchasing bonds and ETFs.
 However, they do charge for options and ETFs.

-This criterion has become common knowledge that people rarely consider it.
+This criterion has become common knowledge that people rarely consider.
 But you have to consider the security protocols of the broker before you trade with them.
-You need to ensure that they’ve put in place adequate protection measures to guard your personal information and funds from hackers.
+You need to ensure that they’ve put in place adequate protection measures to guard your personal information and funds against hackers.

 Select a licensed and transparent broker with low commissions, fees, and good spreads.
-Besides costs, compare several brokers for products, markets, trading environment to find the one that suits your needs.
-You should also keep taxes in mind.
-Is reporting done automatically or manually in your country?
-Lastly, if you’re just starting out, prioritise educational resources, and the ability to place demo trades before you start playing with real capital.
+Besides costs, compare several brokers for products, markets, trading environments to find the one that suits your needs.
+If you’re just starting out, prioritize educational resources, and the ability to place demo trades.

 The short answer is yes.
 However, the amount you need to start trading depends on the broker you want to use and the investment strategy you plan to follow.
 Strictly speaking, you trade with €100 / £100 if your broker allows it.
 Still, any amount of capital will never be properly used if your strategy is not carefully thought through.

-Day trading is a speculative, high-risk investment strategy for speculating in securities.
-More precisely, it is the buying and selling instruments within the trading day, with the intent to close all one’s positions before the market closes for the day.
-As such, day trading is involves high technical acumen and demands high degree risk-willingness, analytical skills, and objectivity.
+Day trading is the buying and selling instruments within the trading day, with the intent to close all one’s positions before the market closes for the day.
+As such, day trading involves high technical acumen and demands a high degree of risk-willingness, analytical skills, and objectivity.